-Bath Fan, Bath window, Dryer vent
+Bath window, Bath Fan, Dryer vent, Kitchen ceiling exhaust

 An inspection of all visible exhaust fans and ducting was made.
 In cases where the exhaust system is inside walls, covered with insulation or otherwise not visible these components will not be inspected.
 Hidden damage may exist and a thorough inspection by a qualified professional is recommended.